Skip to content

 generation_failedInternal model error during generationYes — retry same request

-budget_exhaustedCredits ran out mid-generationNo — add credits, then retry
+budget_exhaustedRan out of funds mid-generationNo — add funds, then retry

 output_not_foundGenerated output could not be retrievedYes — retry same request